-The common duration of doctoral study in Israel is 4 years.
-However, some universities tend to set a period that varies between 4 – 6 years.
+The common duration of doctoral study in Israel is four years.
+However, some universities tend to set a period that varies between four and six years.

 The duration of studies is generally field specific, where typical progression towards a doctorate tends to be longer in the humanities and the social sciences than in the natural sciences and engineering.

 A PhD in Israel is examined entirely on the quality of the thesis you submit and will be the main focus of your study.

 Some universities in Israel may allow for a doctoral thesis to be written in one of the two following formats, although the first is most common:

 PhD theses on non-experimental subjects are normally approximately 250 pages or 100,000 words in length.
 Theses on experimental sciences, however, are normally just 100 pages or 40,000 words in length.

 Theses will normally be evaluated by two referees and the academic supervisor.
 The process of the appointment of referees, the evaluation and the discussion of the evaluations might take between four and six months.

 The examining referees are normally required to submit their written opinion within three months after receipt of the thesis for evaluation.
 Unlike in other countries, an Israeli PhD does not normally involve an oral exam or ‘viva voce’.